ardijanr/easyKey/README.md

 # Shortcuts and info.

-F1 - load from current directory (this works best as an executable file.)
-F5 - reload files
+F1 - load from current directory (this works best as an executable file) F5 - reload files
 F12 - toggle overwrite, see status.